finos/open-source-readiness/docs/bok/Activities/Level-4/Open-Sourcing-A-Project.md

 sidebar_label: How
 image: /img/bok/page-types/activity.png
 checklist:
-  - title: Life Cycle
+  - title: Lifecycle
-    description: There is a life cycle process around engaging with open source projects
+    description: There is a lifecycle process around engaging with open source projects
   - title: Marketing
     description: Marketing are engaged with open source publishing efforts
 ---